Transport in Edinburgh: Disputes

 Pedicabs are a common form of transport for weekend revellers, with the number operating in Edinburgh growing from only 2 in 2000 to 60 by 2008.
 This has led to a growing number of complaints from taxi cab drivers, who resent the competition.
 In one dispute, a pedicab cyclist was reported to have been attacked by a group of three taxi drivers, who kicked and headbutted him.
 In other cases, taxi drivers have thrown cigarette butts at pedicab cyclists, and in one case, threatened a cyclist with a Taser stun gun (possession of such a device is illegal in Scotland).

 Cycling in certain public parks, like walkways across the Meadows, has been legal since the passage of the Land Reform Act in 2003, although signage was not corrected until 2011 in some cases.
 Portobello promenade has likewise been officially acknowledged as a legal cycle route.
 Concerns have been expressed that cyclists may run pedestrians over.
 Peng Lee Yap, chairman of Friends of the Meadows, said "While this is clearly a difficult issue, it was felt that the positive way forward is the approach of Spokes to improve cyclists' behaviour."
 In late 2007 Spokes Lothian group launched their "Bike Polite" campaign to encourage cyclists to be more considerate.

+Self-service bicycle hire

+Between 2018 and 2021, Edinburgh operated a self-service bicycle hire scheme.
+Branded "Just Eat cycles" and operated by Serco, the scheme cost the city £1.8 million.
+It was terminated in September 2021 because of vandalism and theft.

+In September 2025, a new e-bike hire scheme was launched, with a two-year trial period.
+It is run by Voi Technology.
+Unlike the Serco scheme, the new one uses a "dockless" model, where bikes can be picked up and dropped off at designated areas on pavements and roads rather than at docking stations.
+It currently deploys 50 e-bikes, but this could eventually increase to 800 if there is sufficient demand.
+The scheme is expected to be financed entirely from charges paid by users, with no cost to tax-payers.